-What is a Municipal Fire Fighting and Prevention Supervisor?
+Life As a Municipal Fire Fighting and Prevention Supervisor

 - Coordinate the distribution of fire prevention promotional materials.